 Parents, welcome to BirdSleuth for Homeschool!

 Getting outside to explore the birds in your neighborhood is an inexpensive and fun way to facilitate science learning in young children.
 We have developed and gathered free resources especially for homeschoolers:

-- The Homeschooler’s Guide to Project FeederWatch is a free eight-page document contains ideas that will be useful for families who already participate in Project FeederWatch.
+- The Homeschooler’s Guide to Project FeederWatch is a free eight-page document which contains ideas that will be useful for families who already participate in Project FeederWatch.
 These brief activities will inspire new and creative ways to learn through citizen science participation.

 You might also like to explore our exciting variety of educational games and activities, such as scavenger hunt and bird bingo cards, that make outdoor science learning engaging and fun!
 Finally, our Feathered Friends curriculum, while written with elementary classrooms in mind, is perfectly adaptable to homeschool!